top of page

 Somasundaram SK, Potter S, Elgammal S, Maxwell AJ, Sami AS, Down SK, Dave RV, Harvey J. Impalpable breast lesion localisation, a logistical challenge: results of the UK iBRA-NET national practice questionnaire.
 Breast Cancer Res Treat.
 2020 Sep 10. doi: 10.1007/s10549-020-05918-6.
 Epub ahead of print.
 PMID: 32914355.

 Rajiv V. Dave, Emma Barrett, James Harvey et al. iBRA-NET Localisation Study collaborative, Wire- and magnetic-seed-guided localization of impalpable breast lesions: iBRA-NET localisation study, British Journal of Surgery, Volume 109, Issue 3, March 2022, Pages 274–282, https://doi.org/10.1093/bjs/znab443

 35 participating units

-Lesion localisation rate – 99.8% Magseed® and 99.1% wire, equivalent complication rates and safety.
+Lesion localisation rate – 99.8% Magseed® and 99.1% wire, equivalent complication rates, margins rates, re-excision rates, specimen weight and safety.

 Summary: Magseed is highly accurate and comparable with wire localisation when used in normal practice in a multi-centre manner.